Noah Zuhdi: WBU Lightweight Championship reign (2012–2014)

+Boxing retirement and recognition

 Zuhdi would not lose his WBU Lightweight Championship in the ring and would walk away quietly from boxing to pursue various business ventures.
 His gloves from his first championship bout were collected and recorded by the Oklahoma History Center.
 His career accomplishments were featured in Bob Burke's Uniquely Oklahoma history book.
 His professional boxing record stands at 18-1, 1 NC (14 KOs).

+Zuhdi's accomplishments and contributions to Oklahoma sports and boxing were further recognized in 2024 by the Oklahoma Historical Society and its Oklahoma History Center.
+He is featured in their Oklahoma Sports Heroes exhibit.
+His world championship belt, boxing trunks, and biography were put on display in an exhibit that the Oklahoma Historical Society proclaimed, "Highlights the achievements of Oklahoma athletes across various sports, linking them to the historical context and events during their careers[...]
+Visitors will recognize sports legends such as Jim Thorpe and Mickey Mantle alongside athletes from recent years, including Kaleo Kanahele Maclay and Noah Zuhdi.
+Guests can revisit beloved sports icons and discover new sports heroes."

 Entrepreneurship

 In addition to attaining and owning various real estate holdings, Zuhdi joined Charles Dowlearn in 2017 as co-owners and founders of Oklahoma Foundation Solutions, LLC, a foundation repair company based in Oklahoma City.
 To the present day, the growing company has earned multiple service awards from Angi (formerly Angie's List) and Home Advisor.

 Professional boxing record

 Noah Zuhdi's 20-bout professional boxing record to date: